uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 ### Python

 While you can create a conda environment locally, you cannot directly migrate it onto another machine.
-How can you ensure an identical environment with a one-time installation?
+A container ensures an identical environment with only a one-time installation.

 {{< info >}}Unless you need the entire Anaconda distribution you should opt for a slimmer base image (e.g. miniconda, micromamba) to create your own environment.{{< /info >}}

+{{< info >}}Base images already exist for popular deep learning frameworks such as PyTorch and Tensorflow.
+There is no need to install them by yourself.{{< /info >}}

+#### Exercise
+Your project requires PyTorch 2.1.2, Numpy, Seaborn, and Pandas.
+Write the corresponding Apptainer definition file.

+Hints:
+- Is this version already installed on the cluster?
+- Find the appropriate base image from [here](https://hub.docker.com/r/pytorch/pytorch/tags).
+- Pull the base image and examine it first.
+Does it already provide some of the packages?
+- Apply version pinning.

+{{< info >}}You will likely run out of memory when building large containers (over a few GBs).
+Request an [interactive job](https://www.rc.virginia.edu/userinfo/rivanna/slurm/#submitting-an-interactive-job) to build on a compute node.{{< /info >}}

 ### R